Distributing opportunities trough a highway? Infrastructure as an opportunities generator for vulnerable regions in El Salvador

 Baires Montano, Wilber Isaac; Dinarte Diaz, Lelys Ileana (2016).
 'Distributing opportunities trough a highway?
 Infrastructure as an opportunities generator for vulnerable regions in El Salvador' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Local Development and Communities, Vulnerability, LA - Latin America
+topics: Local Development and Communities, Vulnerability, LA - Latin America